-A neighbor recognizing the boy's talent for drawing in 1935 and undertakes the expenses of his studies at the Athens Academy of Fine Art which he attends for a brief period, he is influenced by Greek and, most particularly, Byzantine art.
+A neighbour recognises the boy’s talent for drawing in 1935 and undertakes the expenses of his studies at the Athens Academy of Fine Art which he attends for a brief period.
+Nevertheless, during his years in Greece, he is influenced by Greek and, most particularly, Byzantine art.

 In 1949 Christoforou gets his first solo show in London at the Twenty Brook Street Gallery.
 He settles in the working class district of Shepherds Bush, where he embarks on a period of intense activity.
 Due to the figurative elements and expressionist content in his painting from the very beginning, Christoforou stands as an outsider in the art world of the time.

-With the return of figuration in painting, at the beginning of the 1960's, Christoforou is recognized as one of the forerunners of the movement known as "New Figuration".
-This important period of transition between the abstract art of the 1950's and the figuration appearing in the early 1960's, is often overlooked in books of art history.
-He receives the award of the International Critics Association (ICA), London, and have numerous exhibitions follow in Sweden, Belgium, and Holland, and in 1966, Galerie Birch presents Christoforou´s first one-man exhibition in Denmark and with huge success which leads to more in 72-76-80-99-2008
+With the return of figuration in painting at the beginning of the 1960s, Christoforou is recognised as one of the forerunners of the movement known as ‘New Figuration’.
+This important period of transition between the abstract art of the 1950s and the figuration appearing in the early 1960s, is often overlooked in books of art history.

 The Musee Galliera in Paris

 Emfietzoglou Foundation in Athens, Greece.

 Centre des Arts Plastiques Alert Chanot

 Musée des Beaux Arts